 Kotor, Montenegro

 One of the top ways to minimize your impact on popular destinations is by visiting during the shoulder or off-seasons.
 Not only will you dodge the worst of the crowds, but you’ll also help balance the flow of tourism throughout the year, easing the pressure on local resources.

 As an added benefit, traveling outside the peak summer months often means better deals, more personalized experiences, and a more relaxed atmosphere.
 Some of our favorite times to travel in Europe are April-May and September-November.
 Though the days get a bit shorter, the weather is often lovely for land-based explorations, and in some cases, even swimming.
 Do your research as some destinations get progressively more rainy (or snowy), while others retain their sunny days much longer.
 Winter shouldn’t be overlooked either.
-We’ve enjoyed wonderful winter visits to holiday markets, ski trips in the alps, and warm weather escapes including Tenerife and Madeira.
+We’ve enjoyed wonderful winter visits to holiday markets in places like Heidelberg and Lisbon, ski trips in the alps, and warm weather escapes including Tenerife and Madeira.
 For more inspiration, check out the Top Places to Visit in Europe in November.

+Kotor, Montenegro